Phonon Trapping Lateral Field Excited Suspended Bulk Acoustic Wave Resonators (XBARs): Device Design and Fabrication

 Figure \ref{Unlensed_ScAlN_XBAR}(c) shows a 2D finite element method (FEM) simulation of the device cross-section for one of the resonant modes at \qty{4.8}{\GHz}.
-As outlined above, the XBAR resonances are trapped in between the metal contacts which provide a natural route towards optical interfacing with high-$Q_o$ cavities.
-Fig. \ref{Unlensed_ScAlN_XBAR}(c) also shows that the mode is a shear horizontal (SH) bulk overtone resonance with the $\vec{x}$ component of the displacement indicated in the figure.
-From an MW-OT perspective, the SH mode \cite{valle2021cryogenic} provides a key advantage over working with longitudinal modes found in HBAR / FBAR devices: the slower acoustic velocity helps reduce the Brillouin scattering frequency in silica to be compatible with the operation range of superconducting qubits (5-8 \qty{}{\giga\hertz}) by bringing it down to 7.5 \qty{}{\giga\hertz} from 11.5 \qty{}{\giga\hertz}.
-The tradeoff with using lateral field excitation and XBAR modes is that one needs to rely on the $e_{15}$ piezoelectric tensor coefficient of ScAlN rather than the $e_{33}$ coefficient ($\approx3\times$ larger in ScAlN).
-This results in a lower electromechanical coupling coefficient ($k^2_{eff}$) and can be clearly seen by the size of the $S_{11}$ resonance extinction ($\approx$ \qty{0.25}{\decibel}).
-To an extent, the weaker $k^2_{eff}$ can be compensated by higher $Q$ as MW-OTs need operational bandwidths $\approx$ \qty{1}{\MHz}.
+As outlined above, the XBAR \kcb{overtone} resonances are \kcb{mainly confined in} between the metal \kcb{electrodes}.
+Fig. \ref{Unlensed_ScAlN_XBAR}(c) shows that the mode is \st{a} \kcb{predominantly a} shear vertical (SV) bulk overtone resonance with the $\vec{x}$ component of the displacement indicated in the figure.
+The thickness resonance condition for the mode is satisfied along $\vec{z}$. \kcb{As discussed before, the Lamb wave nature of this mode results in a small $\vec{k}_x$ which contributes to leakage.
+We note that ScAlN films are isotropic in plane and therefore $\vec{x}=\vec{y}$.
+The lower $e_{15}$ coefficient of ScAlN, compared to LN, results in a very small $S_{11}$ dip at resonance, $\approx$ \qty{-0.25}{\decibel}.}

-The XBAR cavity mode in this standard geometry is only weakly confined between the electrodes ($x$-axis) as shown by the diffraction induced mode leakage in the FEM simulation Fig.\ref{Unlensed_ScAlN_XBAR}(c).
+The XBAR cavity mode in this reference geometry is only weakly confined between the electrodes ($x$-axis) as shown by the diffraction induced mode leakage in the FEM simulation Fig.\ref{Unlensed_ScAlN_XBAR}(c).
 Moreover, there is no geometrical confinement along the electrode length ($y$-axis) which makes this geometry unsuitable for building MW-OTs on account of the reduced $g$.
 By patterning the piezoelectric layer into a curved surface \cite{galliou2013extremely, kharel2018ultra}, we can spatially localize the mechanical mode and reduce the $A_{eff}$.
 In analogy with optics \cite{siegman1986lasers}, we effectively convert a flat-flat mirror Fabry-Perot cavity which is susceptible to modal diffraction into a curved-flat cavity wherein the spherical boundary effectively serves as a spherical mirror and re-focuses the acoustic field after a cavity round-trip.